NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 Standard event-based dataset series take a bunch of kafka messages (with the same schema), put them in an avro, and append that as a new dataset in a dataset series.

-With manual dataset series, we pepare by-hand the dataset that will be appended to the dataset series and directly tell `metapod`, our metadata store, to include it in the series.
+With manual dataset series, we prepare by-hand the dataset that will be appended to the dataset series and directly tell `metapod`, our metadata store, to include it in the series.

 This is done by running a CLI command that takes a Parquet file on s3 and the associated [logical type schema](/glossary.md#logical-type-schema) encoded as a json.
 The logical type schema describes the schema of the Parquet file using Nubank's custom type system.
 In Scala code we define this schema by having our SparkOps extend `DeclaredSchema` and defining the `attributes` field.
 Since we are working from the command line, we need to write this manually as a json file.